 Coach Rebecca: Just to know that Simone Biles had a meltdown season in 2013, as sports psychologists or mental skills coach come in and help her out and just figure out how to use her mind for good and then boom, she’s this incredible athlete.
 Yeah, college teams, pro teams, everybody’s got somebody.
 The stigma of, “I have to be crazy to need this,” I think is definitely changing.

-Maybe we’re helping them work through a fear or build more confidence or deal with that negative inner voice but those are skill they can take with them regardless of how long their sport experience lasts.
-So that’s why I really love working with young and teenage, even early college athletes.
+Maybe we’re helping them work through a fear or build more confidence or deal with that negative inner voice, but those are skills they can take with them, regardless of how long their sport experience lasts.
+So that’s why I really love working with young and teenage athletes, even early college athletes.

 Coach Rebecca: Awesome.
 When you were going through the fears, when you were struggling, what was your parents’ reactions?
 What did they do to try to help you?